approvals/ApprovalTests.cpp/doc/mdsource/Utilities.source.md

 toc

+## DateUtils

+You can easily create and print C++11 dates and times.

+For example:

+snippet: date_and_time

+will produce:

+snippet: DateUtilsTests.createDateTime.approved.txt

+There is an overload of `DateUtils::toString()` that takes a format string.

 ## ExceptionCollector

 ExceptionCollector is a utility that allows you to have multiple exceptions thrown, without stopping the execution of the program, and then throw them all later.